Wandering inside a rocky labyrinth

 I unheard it for the life of me I couldn’t tell you what it said.

-As they all melted together humming into a bee swarm choir.
+Voices melting together, humming a bee swarm choir.

-All of them tenors singing around my delicate sensibilities,
+All the creatures singing to my delicate sensibilities,

 Breaking the crystal with those high pitched cries at